- Start: Staunton State Park, Pine, Colorado

 Parking & Directions

 Parking will be available at Staunton State Park beginning at 6:00am.
-All vehicles containing registered runners will receive a park pass – good for one vehicle – as part of their entry fee.
+Vehicles with registered runners have their park entry fee included as part of their race registration.
 Any other vehicles (crews/spectators) will be required to have a Colorado State Parks Annual Pass or purchase a park entry pass on-site for $9.

 Parking spaces are available on a first-come, first-serve basis.
 We recommend you park in the Meadow and Meadow Overflow Lots – not the Visitor Center!